NLog/NLog/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
 about: Logging not working?
 Unclear stuff?
 Can't find options?
-Stackoverflow is recommend!
+StackOverflow.com is recommended!

 ---